jlparkI/xGPR/docs/tuning_tutorial.rst

 methods.
 The crude methods are often a good starting point.
-They are fast if you use a small number of random features, they can be used on a subset of the training data, and using our novel strategies, they often converge in
+They are fast if you use a small number of random features, they can be used on a subset of the training data, and they often converge in
 < 20 iterations.
 Unfortunately, scaling to large numbers of
 random features, especially on large datasets (> 1 million datapoints), with the ``crude`` methods is poor.
 Thus, it is best to think